Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Study Questions.md

 | Gaming PCs                          | x                      |                 | x                       | x                       | x                  | x         |

 15. Define NAS.
 What is it?
-What does it do?(3.4.2.7) external storage that links directly to the network allowing the sharing of files
+What does it do?(3.4.2.7) Network Attached Storage, external storage that links directly to the network allowing the sharing of files

 16. What is an SDS?
 What is the purpose of it?(3.5.1.2) Safety Data Sheet, used to inform users on how to dispose of computer hardware, and peripherals